Half Fare SmartPass - Driving Licence Refused

 - be aged between 17 and 59 and have been permanently resident in Northern Ireland for at least three months

 You can get an application form:

-- in person from any manned Translink bus or rail station
+- by calling in person at any manned Translink bus or rail station

 You will never be contacted asking for any bank account details when you're applying for or renewing a SmartPass.